shawngraham/hist1900/docs/3.Technical_Help/Set Up Your Own Website.md

 ## Updating the site

 Move notes that you want to make visible to the world into your `website` folder (or the local repo folder, if you're using the advanced approach).
 Drop images into that folder, too, if you want the images to be visible on the web.
+You can then link and display images using Obsidian's markup, eg `![[mkdoc-template.png]]`.

 Use github.com upload feature as described in step 3 to push your new materials online.